Breeze Airways: Launch

 Breeze had projected its operational launch in 2020 through the acquisition of Compass Airlines, subsequently cancelling that acquisition and pushing its launch to 2021.
-In addition to the Embraer 195, the airline also planned to introduce the Embraer 190 to launch short-haul, regional services prior to the induction of the Airbus A220-300 for longer flights.
+In addition to the Embraer 195, the airline also planned to introduce the Embraer 190 to launch short-haul, regional services prior to the introduction of the Airbus A220-300 for longer flights.
 On March 10, 2021, the airline received federal approval from the United States Department of Transportation (USDOT) to begin operations, and was later issued its air operator's certificate on May 14, 2021.
 The following week, Breeze began selling tickets and then launched its first flight the week after that, on May 27, 2021.

 Post-launch

 In the initial years following launch, the airline's network expanded, consisting of several domestic short-haul and transcontinental routes within the United States, as well as charter operations.
 During 2023, the airline began the process to operate international flights, submitting an application to the USDOT in May 2023 to operate flights to Mexico.
 Neeleman announced in November 2023 that the airline also intended to operate flights to Europe.